julowe/wifi-pager/README.md

 ## BOM
 - [Adafruit MagTag](https://www.adafruit.com/product/4800) often sold at Adafruit, because resellers buy in bulk.
 So search online.
+- Smaller case with solder in Qi Receiver - uses this [bare qi receiver](https://www.amazon.com/gp/product/B08RDMRZL5/).
+Pictures of where I chose to solder the Qi receiver to be posted in this readme.
-- [Compact USB-C Qi Receiver](https://www.amazon.com/gp/product/B07CVXW3MV/) Hack down the case around the Qi loop & PCB so if can fit in the case
+- Larger case with plug in Qi Receiver - uses this [Compact USB-C Qi Receiver](https://www.amazon.com/gp/product/B07CVXW3MV/) NB: You will need to carefully cut down the flexible case around the Qi loop & PCB so if can fit in the case better.
+Either cut slowly to make sure you are not hitting qi loop or pcb, or the case can be peeled apart to see actual extents of objects inside.

 ## TODO